- Get your turbine polishing equipment

 The first feature is the separation funnel that is used to separate the polishing media and turbine blades.

-It can be adjusted to cater for different sizes of polishing media.
+It can be adjusted to cater to different sizes of polishing media.

 With the use of this separating funnel, the process becomes easier with the minimum possibility of losing your tiny blades.

-The second feature is the acoustic lid, which helps to make the process less noisy.
+The second feature is the soundproof cover, which helps to make the process less noisy.

-The top also prevents the spillage of polishing compounds.
+The cover also prevents the spillage of polishing compounds.

 Check this out:

-The best thing about using a vibratory tumbler is that it does not alter the shape or design of your turbine blade.
+The best thing about using a vibratory tumbler is that it does not alter the shape or design of your turbine blades.